-3. Qualification for Individual Bankruptcy
+3. Do I qualify for Individual Bankruptcy

 4. The Adverse Effects of Declaring Individual Bankruptcy

-5. Appropriate Time to Declare for Bankruptcy
+5. What Is the Appropriate Time to Declare for Bankruptcy?

 6. What can cause you to Declare Individual Bankruptcy?

-- Lawsuits by your creditors for late payments.
+- Lawsuits by creditors for late payments.

-- Your home is in danger of foreclosure.
+- A home in danger of foreclosure.

 7. What Can Cause You to be Disqualified from Individual Bankruptcy?

-- If your debts are too small.
+- The debts are too small.